Wandalen/wProcess/doc/ExitSignalsHandling.md

 **Legend**

-0 - process will be terminated
+0 - process will be terminated<br>
 1 - process will exit gracefully